stylify/web/content/docs/profiler/index.md

 navigationTitle: "@stylify/profiler"

+title: "@stylify/profiler"
-title: "Profiler is a tool it's purpose is to show you some information about what is happening under the hood when you use the Stylify."
+description: "Profiler is a tool it's purpose is to show you some information about what is happening under the hood when you use the Stylify."
 ---

 Profiler is a tool it's purpose is to show you some information about what is happening under the hood when you use the Stylify.